lorentzben/mum/README.md

-  -l MAX_LEN     determines the longest value permitted for sequences -p PRE_CLUST   pre cluster value, higher is more stringent -s SUB_SAMPLE  sub sample value, only applicable for custom runs -v, --version  show program's version number and exit
+  -l MAX_LEN     determines the longest value permitted for sequences -p PRE_CLUST   pre cluster value, higher is more stringent -s SUB_SAMPLE  sub sample value, only applicable for custom runs -q, --quiet    Reduces the amount of text printed to terminal, check
+                 logfiles more often
+  -v, --version  show program's version number and exit
 ```